UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ### Convex hull methods

 An emerging family of BSS methods are convex geometry (CG)-based methods.
 Here, the "sources" are found by searching the facets of the convex hull spanned by the mapped observations solving a classical convex optimization problem [@Yang2015].
 The convex hull-based method does not require the independence assumption, nor the uncorrelation assumption which can be interesing in the setup of closely realted cell types. @Wang2016 apply their method of convex analysis of mixtures (CAM) to tissue and cell mixtures claiming to provide new signatures.
 So far the published R-Java package does not allow to extract those signtures and it is not scalable to tumor transcriptomes.
 Another tool CellDistinguisher [@Newberg2018] provides an [user-friendly R package](https://github.com/GeneralElectric/CellDistinguisher).
 However, authors do not provide any method for estimation of number of sources.
-Additionaly, quantitative weights are provided only for signature genes that can vary for different sources.
+Additionaly, quantitative weights are provided only for signature genes which number can vary for different sources.
+They do not apply their algorithm to complex mixtures as tumor transcriptome.

 However, combining convex hull methods and `deconICA`can possibily lead to a meanigfull interpretation.